scaleway/terraform-provider-scaleway/docs/resources/instance_server.md

 - `security_group_id` - (Optional) The [security group](https://www.scaleway.com/en/developers/api/instance/#path-security-groups-update-a-security-group9) the server is attached to.

+~> **Important:** If you don't specify a security group, a default one will be created, which won't be tracked by Terraform unless you import it.

 - `placement_group_id` - (Optional) The [placement group](https://www.scaleway.com/en/developers/api/instance/#path-security-groups-update-a-security-group the server is attached to.